rifteyy/lol-account-checker/README.md

 If importing accounts does not work for you, run PowerShell as administrator and type `Set-ExecutionPolicy RemoteSigned`.

+Please add my Discord if you need help/support or have a question regarding my GitHub projects.
+Don't add me if you want me to code/add something for you.

+---

 NOTE: I have used OC on my main machine before and after Vanguard without any punishment, but I can not tell if it is gonna be bannable in the future.
 Use at your own risk!

 NOTE 2: While importing, it will ask you for account password to find the creation date, last password change date and other info.
 This was unfortunately recently patched by Riot.